vaer-1/FFXV_DataTool/README.md

 ~~ Planned Features ~~
 - Import digital PDFs
+- Addition of Episode Ardyn Prologue data
+- Addition of Brotherhood anime data
+- Addition of Kingsglaive data
 - Expanded statistics
 - Free query of databases

 Please submit bug reports to vae.7194@gmail.com.
 All data is copyright Square Enix.
+This tool is for research purposes only.